ryanmrichard/TensorWrapper/dox/Building.md

 | LAPACKE_INCLUDE_DIR | The path to the include directory for the LAPACKE header|
 -------------------------------------------------------------------------------

-:note: If you are using MKL it is sufficient to simply set the LAPACKE versions of the variables.
+**N.B.** If using MKL it is sufficient to simply set the LAPACKE versions of the variables.
 Whether you are using MKL or not will be detected based on whether or not `mkl.h` is found in the path that `LAPACKE_INCLUDE_DIR` is set to.
 The remaining variable, `LAPACKE_LIBRARIES`, should be set to whatever the [Intel